chrisarg/Bit/README.md

 dual-socket host.
 The stages can be used independently when that is the only question being investigated.

-This section describes the intended `main` layout after the planned sync.
-At present, the broad runner and its JSON configuration remain in `gpuOpt`; the sync will transfer them with compatible benchmark and Makefile support.
+These scripts and their configuration live on `main`.
+The benchmark sources and Makefile targets may also exist on another branch without the coordinating scripts being present there.

 #### 1. Broad Parameter Discovery: `cpu_param_sweep.pl`